ajahne/blog/_drafts/2017-10-31-javascript-functions-part-2.md

 ---
 layout: post
-title:  "JavaScript Functions - Part 2b: Bind"
+title:  "JavaScript Functions - Part 3: Bind"
 date:   2017-10-31 10:50:00 -0400
 categories: jekyll javascript functions
 ---

 ### Introduction
-Functions are first class objects, which gives them full access to properties and member functions.
-Three key members of the Function object are _call_, _apply_, and _bind_.
+As we have learned, Functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
+Three key members of the Function object are [_call_, _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html), and _bind_.
 These methods allow us to reuse functions, simplify the passing of arguments, and even lock in the value of _this_.

 The following post will cover _bind_.
 Let's dive in.